HY$ Here's Your Share · An accountability ledger DAY — · MAY 2026

 $3,310

-Spent every second the war continues.
+Spent every second since the war began.
+The mobilization continues.

 $286M/day current phase · Pentagon